-As more children enter school with the ability to operate technology, the need for educators with knowledge of internet education, digital media, and instructional software will continue to grow.
+As more children enter school with the ability to operate technology, the need for educators with an online master’s in educational technology will continue to grow.
 According to the Bureau of Labor Statistics (BLS), the U.S. will experience the creation of 17,200 instructional coordinator positions by 2026.
 An online educational technology degree prepares adults for employment in school settings and for lucrative management positions.
 Making the choice to pursue your online master's in instructional technology could be the next step toward a satisfying career in a growing industry.

 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

 Established 160 years ago, the University of Florida remains a hub of research and innovation in every field.
 Approximately 54,000 Gators attend UF each year.
 A leader in distance learning, UF Online offers 100 distance learning programs, including a master of education in curriculum and instruction with an emphasis in educational technology.
 The two-year degree trains instructional designers and educational technologists, many of whom go on to work at leading educational organizations around the globe.

 The 36-credit program includes a curriculum and instruction core that examines instructional design, the foundations of educational technology, and distance teaching and learning.
 Four courses on educational technology teach students how to blend learning environments, design integrated media, and harness the potential of technology in instruction.
 The educational technology online master's program also gives students an overview of current research and how to integrate it into their classrooms.
 Electives explore areas of interest such as the internet in K-12 instruction, distance education leadership, and games and simulations in teaching and learning.